jmatthewsr-ms/node-slab-memory-issues/README.md

 ## Problem Description ##

-This project illustrates two separate applications: ws (https://github.com/einaros/ws) and http-proxy (https://github.com/nodejitsu/node-http-proxy), having a similar issue where long lived sessions can reference large "slab memory buffers" in node.
+This project illustrates three applications: [ws](https://github.com/einaros/ws), [socket.io](https://github.com/LearnBoost/socket.io) and [http-proxy](https://github.com/nodejitsu/node-http-proxy), having a similar issue where long lived sessions can reference large "slab memory buffers" in node.
 The reference to a slab buffer will prevent it from being garbage collected and a scenario can occur where in a very short period of time total memory in a system can be exhausted.